Cordoba Argentina Travel Guide

 Caramelized milk, a versatile ingredient used in countless desserts, pastries, and on toast.

-Croissant-like pastries, popular for your first meal of the day or merienda (afternoon snack).
+Croissant-like pastries, popular for breakfast or merienda (afternoon snack).

 Córdoba features upscale restaurants focusing on modern Argentine cuisine, fusion dishes, or high-quality parrillas.
-Sophisticated ambiance, extensive wine lists, and cultured service are common.
+Sophisticated ambiance, extensive wine lists, and refined service are common.

-Abundant throughout the city, especially in Nueva Córdoba, Güemes, and the Centro.
-These offer a wide variety of Argentine and international dishes for a satisfying sit-down meal.
+Abundant throughout the city, especially in Nueva Córdoba, Güemes, and the Downtown area.
+These present a wide variety of Argentine and global cuisine for a satisfying sit-down meal.

 Find choripán stands near Parque Sarmiento or along busy avenues.
 Empanada shops are widespread and affordable.
 Comedores offer simple, inexpensive home-style meals.